mikemike26/angular-expandable-list-selector/README.md

 # angular-expandable-list-selector
 This is a custom directive that will expand tree data into a selectable list.
-It will expand as long as there's data to display
+It will expand as long as there's data to display.
 This directive currently requires jQuery.

 ## Usage
 Add angular-expandable-list-selector.js and include "list-selector" in your app module dependencies.
 Make sure to add the styles.css to your styles.
 Then include